TomPace101/nanopore_diffusion/notes.md

   - DONE Request - abstract only: defines the interface
   - DONE Request to run all of the requests in another file.
 Or maybe even a way to specify a subset of them. (see note about doing this on command line)
   - DONE Request to run a script
-  - Template requests: requests that produce a file from a template and input data
+  - DONE Template requests: requests that produce a file from a template and input data
 - Data Locators:
   - DataFolderFile: defines a file relative to the data folder
   - RequestFile?: defines a file relative to the appropriate location from folderstructure for the parent request